marcelamejiao/Data-Engeeniring/README.md

 * BI (Business Intelligence Tools) such as Looker.
 * SQL queries.
 * ETL(Extract, Transform, Load Data).
-* Aggregations.
+* Data Aggregation.
 * Documentation.

-Challenge: A View was created with a SQL query were tables were joined and aggregations were implemented as required.
+Challenge: A View was created with a SQL query were tables were joined and aggregate functions were implemented as required.

 ## **Usage**